-The LEADER projected provided Barton Farms with access to grant funding to invest in their business for long term growth and prosperity, due their rural location.
+The LEADER project provided Barton Farms with access to grant funding to invest in their business for long term growth and prosperity, due their rural location.
 When organisations/business apply for funding they must demonstrate their commitment to delivering the business case through matching the grant with self allocated funding.

 Barton Farms set the following project aim for their grant investment:

 The project improved the efficiency and profitiability of farming due to a reduced number of runs needed to be made and improved plant rooting as a direct result of the direct/strip tillage drilling along with controlled traffic farming.
-The plants are able to root much more successfully than before due to reduced cultivations and less compacted soil, thus improving nutrient uptake and reduced leaching.
+The plants have been able to root much more successfully than before due to reduced cultivations and less compacted soil, thus improving nutrient uptake and reduced leaching.

 Make sure you liaise with local businesses and groups to understand new initiatives and opportunities to help develop and achieve your core aims.